bnel1201/python_plotting_tutorial/README.md

 A tutorial for migrating from Prism, Excel, or other graphical user interface plotting to programmatic plotting using Python.

 - this tutorial assumes running on a *Mac*
+  - make sure you have Xcode installed if on Mac
 - windows instructions are slightly different, I'll note where.
 # Index
 ## 0. [Preliminaries](background.md)